Hurstone/Expression2/Expression2 Radio/README.md

 /playlist <PLAYLIST NAME> Create a playlist with the current music list") /load <PLAYLIST NAME> Load a playlist with a specified name ")
 ```

-## Rename.py Usage
+## Rename.py script usage

-If the dropbox sharelink is too long for the gmod chat you can run the rename.py script in your folder with your .mp3 file
+the script can be used to rename your musics by keeping only the song name and removing the author name.

+to use it you'll need to put the script in the same folder as the .mp3 files.
+And run it

 ## Contributing